"How Much is an Attorney Going to Cost Me?"

-That is a always a fair question and, of course, something which should be discussed before quickly hiring your DUI Attorney.
+That is always a fair question and, of course, something which should be discussed before quickly hiring your DUI Attorney.
+You want results, not catchy Radio Ads and vanity 800 numbers!
+Our attorney has over 15 years of experience and has personally defended over 1,000 people accused of DUI in Washington State.
+We offer Affordable Payment Plans!

 CALL TODAY (425) 522-4200